Guillerbr/ghd-sites/README.md

 https://ghdsites.heroku.com/

 ## Reactjs

-This project uses reactjs as a frontend.
+This project uses Reactjs as a frontend.
 Make sure they are installed correctly.